 So why would a real camera now blink to attract attention?

 Most fake security cameras with LED lights are powered by small batteries that are not controlled, they just blink all the time, even during the day when the LED lights should be off.

 This way you can easily spot a fake security camera.

 Another feature of fake cameras that people don’t know about is motion tracking.
 Most dummy/fake cameras are installed in the sensors to detect motion, causing them to rotate or sway back and forth, giving you the impression that they are tracking movement, real cameras don’t move or rotate.

 Real cameras have hidden sensors that capture and record all movement and audio without changing direction.
 So when you see a camera move, you should know that it is a fake.

 Another way to detect a fake security camera is through infrared lamps.
 An infrared light makes it possible for cameras to capture images at night, even when there is no power.

-The physical appearance and quality of the camera really matters if you want to differentiate between fake and real cameras.
+The physical appearance and quality of the camera really matter if you want to differentiate between fake and real cameras.

-Almost all the fake cameras I’ve seen have this fragile look… this means they’re not physically strong and attractive.
+Almost all the fake cameras I’ve seen have this fragile look… which means they’re not physically strong and attractive.
 It is easy to detect a fake product by the quality of the materials used.
-Most of the fake cameras are made of light and substandard materials, while the real ones are made of at least mediocre to high quality materials.
+Most of the fake cameras are made of light and substandard materials, while the real ones are made of at least mediocre to high-quality materials.